Round fold maps and the topologies and the differentiable structures of manifolds admitting explicit ones: Round fold maps on spheres and bundles over standard spheres

 \section{Round fold maps on spheres and bundles over standard spheres}

-In this section, about the homeomorphism and diffeomorphism types of manifolds admitting round fold maps, we study about round fold maps on homotopy spheres and manifolds having the structures of bundles over standard spheres.
+In this section, we introduce fundamental discussions on round fold maps on homotopy spheres which follow directly from known results and characterize manifolds regarded as total spaces of bundles over standard spheres by certain round fold maps.